tienngm2049/selenium/README.md

 If you're new to Selenium, you can start by exploring the basics and setting up your development environment.
 Here are some essential resources:

 - [Selenium Official Website](https://www.selenium.dev/): Get an overview of Selenium and access official documentation.
-- [Installation Guide](https://www.selenium.dev/documentation/en/getting_started/installing_browser_drivers/): Learn how to set up Selenium and browser drivers for your preferred programming language.
+- [Download Guide](https://www.selenium.dev/download): Learn how to download Selenium for your preferred programming language.

 ## Tutorials